mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/.github/ISSUE_TEMPLATE/bug_report.md

 **modbus_sungrow.yaml:**
  - Version/ time stamp : [e.g. 2023-09-08] (see header of the file)

+** Inverter Firmware Status:**
+   - [] I made sure that the newest firmware is installed via the installers account

 **To Reproduce**
 Steps to reproduce the behavior: